obiwanus/editor/README.md

 3) Use SIMD and multithreading
 4) Code as quickly as possible, without thinking too much about design

-(click to see a quick demo)
+(click below to see a quick demo)

 [![Quick demo](https://img.youtube.com/vi/cqdyQezP9Ck/0.jpg)](https://www.youtube.com/watch?v=cqdyQezP9Ck)

 The project is on hold.
 I am likely to return to it some time in the future.
-I will most likely require a redesign (see goal 4)
+It will most likely require a redesign (a concequence of the goal 4 above)